vinc-lett/vinc-lett/README.md

 👋 Hi, I’m @vinc-lett, I am a teacher in Testing, Scrum, PM and other topics.
 - 👀 I’m interested in everything about: Testing best practices, Agile Methodologies, Scrum, CMMI, methodologies in general.
-- 🌱 I’m currently learning: everyday something new!
+- 🌱 I’m currently learning something new everyday, by just practicing, browsing and studying!
 - 💞️ I’m looking to collaborate on my favorite topics listed above.
 - 📫 How to reach me: here.